At last, I can just be.

 • embrace truth over comfort

-• deepen insight into complex relational and behavioral patterns
+• deepen insight into confusing and/or harmful behavioral patterns

-• reckon with the persistent violence of capitalism on the bodymind
+• nurture wounds from the persistent violence of capitalism

 • expand on joyful practices